jarviscanada/jarvis_data_eng_SiqiYang/springboot/README.md

 ##### Controller layer:
 It handles the user input maps the corresponding request path and call the service layer to handle later operations.
 ##### Service layer:
-It handles the bushiness logic and validate the inputs that are passed from controller layers.
-It invokes the error handling as well as the exception then call the DAO layer to perform the actually data manipulation.
+It handles the business logic and validates the inputs that are passed from controller layers.
+It invokes the error handling as well as the exception then calls the DAO layer to perform the actual data manipulation.
 ##### DAO layer:
 It serves for the service layer and performs the actual data manipulation.
-It retrieves data from the IEX cloud and store any changed data to the PSQL.
+It retrieves data from the IEX cloud and stores any changed data to the PSQL.
 ##### SpringBoot:
 SpringBoot provides the Inversion of control principle to the whole project.
-It helps to manage the dependencies between each components.
-Meanwhile it uses the embedded WebServlet/Tomcat to help us manage and map the entry point for the application.
+It helps to manage the dependencies between each component.
+Meanwhile, it uses the embedded WebServlet/Tomcat to help us manage and map the entry point for the application.
 ##### PSQL and IEX:
 PSQL provides the data storage platform to store the data.
 IEX cloud is used to retrieve and update the real market data.